riscv/sail-riscv/README.md

 It currently implements enough of RV64IMAC to boot a conventional OS with a terminal output device.
 Work on a 32-bit model is ongoing.
-The model specifies assembly language formats of the instructions, and implements the corresponding encoders and decoders.
+The model specifies assembly language formats of the instructions, the corresponding encoders and decoders, and the instruction semantics.

 Directory Structure
 -------------------